Deep Learning-Enhanced Variational Monte Carlo Method for Quantum Many-Body Physics: Bethe Ansatz Solution for Ground-State Energy of SU( ) Spin Chain

 For every set of equations with size $M_{j}$, the quantum numbers $J$'s are concentrated around the origin.

 And the ground state energy can be calculated by Eq.\,(56) in Ref.~\cite{Sutherland1975}:

 Using the the relation of momentum and rapidity: $K_{l}=-\theta(2\alpha_{l})$, we have:

-Note that the rapidities in Eq.(8) can be numerically solved for up to hundreds of spins using standard zero-finding libraries such as SciPy.
-Therefore, the exact ground state energy can be efficiently computed via Eq.(8) and Eq.(12) in the main text.
-We will provide the python code for solving the ground state energy for arbitrary $N$ and $N_\text{site}$.
+Note that the rapidities in Eq.~(\ref{BAE}) can be numerically solved for up to hundreds of spins using standard zero-finding libraries such as SciPy.
+Therefore, the exact ground state energy can be efficiently computed via Eq.~(\ref{BAE}) and Eq.~(\ref{energy}).
+We provide the python code for solving the ground state energy for arbitrary $N$ and $N_\text{site}$ in \cite{code}.